cam-peck/aws-vanity-converter/README.md

 2. Ensure you attach the policy to the current project via the `roles` tab.

+### Amazon Connect Contact Flow

+Amazon Connect recently added support for exporting contact flows.
+Follow the directions below to set up a default contact flow that converts an incoming number to a vanity number.
+Currently, international numbers and numbers that have a 1 or 0 in the last four digits are not supported.

+1. Open the file `contact-flow/vanity-number-flow` in your code editor.
+Add the ARN for your lambda function to line 339.
+You can grab this ARN either from the AWS console or from the output when you deploy your project.

+2. Sign into the AWS console in your browser.
+Add an Amazon Connect instance, and sign into your instance.

+3. Create a new contact flow.
+Using the small arrow at the top right of the screen, click `Import`.
+Locate the `vanity-number-flow` edited in step 1, and add it to the board.

+4. You're good to go!
+Call any number attached to your Connect Instance to test the project.

 ### Testing
 1. Unit tests are defined in `~/tests\unit` folder.
-To run tests while you are in `aws-vanity-converter`...
+Run tests via...

 ```bash
 npm run test
 ```

-2. To run an Amazon Connect test event, either use the provided events in `aws-vanity-converter/events` or add your own `event.json` in the `events` folder.
+2. To run an Amazon Connect test event, use either the provided events in `aws-vanity-converter/events` or add your own `event.json` in the `events` folder.
 To run a test event...

 ```bash
 sam local invoke NumberToVanityFunction -e events/valid-event.json